dankuck/dankuck.github.io/_posts/2017-02-24-broken-js-promises.md

 The rest of this is gonna be technical.
 Oh you thought it already was technical.
 Well I promise it'll be imprecise as well, okay?

-You'll probably want to understand what a Promise is, before continuing.
+You'll probably want to go learn what a Promise is before continuing.

 <h3>Broken Promises</h3>